The name of the Society shall be THE INTERNATIONAL SOCIETY FOR EXPERIMENTAL MICROSURGERY (ISEM).

-The purpose of this Society is to promote the art of microsurgical research activity worldwide. ¬The goal of this new organization is to bring scientists up to date and familiarize with current status of experimental microsurgery.
-These are the basis for learning the most complex and ever changing techniques in the fields of: neurology; plastic; and re constructive surgery: transplantation and immunology; reproductive medicine and endocrinology; geristric and pediatric surgery maxillofacial and ophthalmologic surgery and many more.
+The purpose of this Society is to train and promote the art of microsurgical research activity worldwide.
+The goal of this organization is to bring scientists up to date and familiarize with current status of experimental microsurgery.
+These are the basis for learning the most complex and ever changing techniques in the fields of: neurology; plastic; and reconstructive surgery: transplantation and immunology; reproductive medicine and endocrinology; geriatric and pediatric surgery maxillofacial and ophthalmologic surgery and many more.

-The Society will reach its goal by creating an always, updated network among the various medical specialties through courses, meetings, newsletters and publications.
+The Society will reach its goals by creating an always, updated network among the various medical specialties through courses, meetings, newsletters and publications.

-There shall be one type of Active Membership.
-Active Membership in the Society shall be open to all microsurgical research professionals (M.D.; Ph.
+(2) Active Membership in the Society shall be open to all microsurgical research professionals (M.D.; Ph.
 D.; V.D.M..; D.D.S.).
 A candidate to the Active Membership should present credentials such as proof of microsurgical research publications or microsurgery-related interests and activity.
 The Active Membership shall be approved by the Executive Council of the Society which is made up of the immediate Past President and Present Officers (see Article VIII).
 Full members have full voting rights and are entitled to stand up for election as Councilors (including Executive council) and serve in the Committees.
 Trainee (Junior) members have full voting rights and can serve in the Committees but cannot be elected as Councilors.
 Trainee (Junior) members are either under the age of 35 or physicians and researchers in training (residents, PhD students, research technicians).
 Proof of status is required.

 Dues of the Society shall be assessed by the Executive Council and shall be payable within two months after receiving the notification each year.
-Failure to pay dues for three consecutive yews shall automatically consider the Member out of the Society.
+Failure to pay dues for two consecutive years shall automatically consider the Member out of the Society.

 The President and the President Elect shall stay in office for two years.
 The President Elect shall automatically succeed the President.
 President Elect, Secretary, Corresponding Secretary and Treasurer may be elected by simple majority of members.
-Secretary and Treasurer shall be re elected for a maximum of three consecutive terms.
-The candidates to the position of President and President Elect must have been Members of the Society for at least six years.
+Secretary and Treasurer may be re-elected for a maximum of three consecutive terms.
+The candidates to the position of President and President Elect must have been Members of the Society for at least four years.

 In the case of a President Elect who does not fulfill his duties the Secretary will automatically fill the vacancy.

-The Executive Council shall be formed by the Immediate Past President, President, President Elect, Secretary, Corresponding Secretary, and Treasurer.
+T(1) The Executive Council shall be formed by the Immediate Past President, President, President Elect, Secretary, Corresponding Secretary, and Treasurer.

-The Headquarters of the Society shall be the City of Pittsburgh, Pennsylvania, U.S.A. for the convenience of the location, the use of U.S. currency and a center of correspondence.
+The Headquarters of the Society shall be the Chicago, Illinois, U.S.A. for the convenience of the location, the use of U.S. currency and a center of correspondence.

 The President shall preside at all meetings of the Society.
 In the absence of the President, the President Elect shall preside and the Secretary shall preside the meeting in the absence of both President and President Elect.

-The Secretary shall keep an accurate record of the proceedings of the meetings of the Society, and the Membership registration in conjunction with the Membership Chairman if so created, the record of all correspondence pertinent to the well being of the Society, including educational material.
+The Secretary shall keep an accurate record of the proceedings of the meetings of the Society, and the Membership registration in conjunction with the Membership Chairman if so created, the record of all correspondence pertinent to the wellbeing of the Society, including educational material.
 The Secretary shall keep the record of transactions pertinent to donations and extra incomes, other than regular membership dues collection.
 The Treasurer shall transfer all records of annual dues, collection no later than July First of fiscal year to the office of the Secretary.
 The Secretary notifies the Membership of any events pertaining to the activity of the Society such as Elections or meetings not less than ten days nor more than 60 days before the meeting by means of electronic correspondence and/or Newsletter.

 Vacancies occurring in the Office of the Society, other than that of the President, shall be filled by the appointment of the President until the next Meeting.